Retarded room temperature Hamaker coefficients between bulk elemental metals: Summary and importance

 Exact Lifshitz calculations have been reported for the retarded room temperature Hamaker coefficients between $26$ identical isotropic polycrystalline metals embedded in vacuum and pure water for semi-space separations primarily within $l\in[0,200]\,$nm but also within $l\in[0,1000]\,$nm.
 The computation of the imaginary argument dielectric function of metals was based on the full spectral method combined with a Drude model low frequency extrapolation technique which has been implemented with input from extended-in-frequency dielectric data that range from the far infra-red region to the soft X-ray region of the electromagnetic spectrum.
 The computation of the imaginary argument dielectric function of pure water was based on the simple spectral method which has been implemented with input from three different dielectric parameterizations; the Fiedler \emph{et al.} representation, the Parsegian-Weiss representation and the Roth-Lenhoff representation.

-In addition, the retarded room temperature Hamaker coefficients between $26$ identical isotropic polycrystalline metals that are embedded in vacuum have also been computed with five common approximations of Lifshitz theory, \emph{i.e.}, the low temperature approximation, the modified low temperature approximation, the dipole approximation, the low temperature dipole approximation and the modified low temperature dipole approximation, for semi-space separations within $l\in[0,100]\,$nm.
-Finally, a compact yet very accurate semi-empirical expression has been proposed to describe the separation dependence of the retarded room temperature Hamaker coefficient between any metals embedded in vacuum or pure water.
+In addition, the retarded room temperature Hamaker coefficients between $26$ identical isotropic polycrystalline metals that are embedded in vacuum have also been computed with five common approximations of the Lifshitz theory, \emph{i.e.}, the low temperature approximation, the modified low temperature approximation, the dipole approximation, the low temperature dipole approximation and the modified low temperature dipole approximation, for semi-space separations within $l\in[0,100]\,$nm.
+Moreover, a compact yet very accurate semi-empirical expression has been proposed to describe the separation dependence of the retarded room temperature Hamaker coefficient between any metals embedded in vacuum or pure water.
 The semi-empirical expression has been constructed by incorporating the well-known exact asymptotic limits of the Hamaker coefficient in the simplest manner and features only four least-square fitted parameters.
+Finally, the utility of the semi-empirical expression has been demonstrated through a comparison with high precision dispersion force measurements between Ni spheres and Ni plates, where an excellent agreement was revealed.